wyptcs/R2MQ/readme.md

 <br/>
 <br/>
 Description:<br/>
-This is an RT2Q compressed data structure on ''spaceefficient' folder. it is encoding data structures which calculate encoding time and space usage.
+This is an RT2Q compressed data structure on 'spaceefficient' folder.
+This experiment calculates encoding time and space usage.
 We used our data structure with DAG structure[6] and Optimal structure[7].

 Make:<br/>
 For encoding time and encoding space test<br/>
 Just give the command make and it will make binary 'spacetest'<br/>

 Compile:<br/>
-To evaluate encoding time and encoding space, 'spacetest' takes three parameters.<br/>
+To conduct experiment, 'spacetest' takes three parameters.<br/>

 1.- path : integer array file path, integer should be splited using '\n'<br/>
 2.- optmode : when constructing DAG, to use optimization scheme give 1 else give 0.<br/>